 I’m honored to be teaching others.
 That was totally unplanned!
 Life is full of surprises.
 I loved it after the first class I taught— With that many people, I thought there could be a scowl or disappointed person.
 What I saw was smiles and an air of joyfulness, though my students worked for two hours.
 Sharing that joy with them was the absolute best.

-For more, check my Belly Dance Wellness page.
+For more, check my Holistic Belly Dance page.